 A sambar deer, being so large, will only make its distinctive alarm call when there’s a tiger, leopard, or a pack of wild dog.
 All fantastic sightings, so pay attention to these!
 A sambar may rarely see a tiger but will certainly smell or hear the approach if the tiger is not directly downwind and in hunting mode.

 A chital will also call for these predators but may also call for wolf, caracal, jackals, or even wild boar.
 Amusingly, chital have been known to make alarm calls for brightly clothed tourists.
-Monkeys, peacock, and jungle fowl all make distinctive calls for all the aforementioned predators but will also call for the lesser predators such as jungle cat, snakes, monitor lizards, etc. Needless to say, if all these prey species are present, the jungle goes bonkers!
+Monkeys, peacock, and jungle fowl all make distinctive calls for all the aforementioned predators but will also call for the lesser predators such as jungle cat, snakes, monitor lizards, etc. Needless to say, if all these prey species are present when a tiger walks through, the jungle goes bonkers!

 The guides must differentiate between the calls to reason out the type of predator (large or small) and the direction in which it’s moving.
 A persistent and prolonged sambar alarm call on its own or combined with chital and monkey alarm calls is almost a guaranteed sighting of a tiger or leopard… or as good a chance as you are likely to get.
 Your guide will then have to judge its direction and try to have you in the right position at the right time.